 Available:

-Making time / having it as a priority to walk with God in busy college life
+Making time / having it as a priority to walk with God amidst a busy college life.

 Teachable: